BRCAChallenge/brca-exchange/website/content/help.md

 - *Pathogenic variants* confer an increased risk of disease.
 - *Likely pathogenic variants* have good evidence to support an association with disease risk.
 - *Likely benign variants* have good evidence to support no association with disease risk.
-- *Benign variants* are not associated with any markedly increased risk of disease.
+- *Benign / Little Clinical Significance variants* are not associated with any markedly increased risk of disease.
 - *Variants of uncertain significance (VUS)* are those for which the evidence of disease risk is not clear yet, sometimes because there is not yet enough evidence to classify them as either pathogenic or benign.

 ##### _My variant is classified pathogenic.
 What do I do now?_